Hollister Municipal Airport: Gliders

 Hollister Airport is a regional center for glider activity.
 Gliders moved to Hollister after the Hummingbird Haven gliderport in Livermore and the Sky Sailing gliderport in Fremont were both closed in 1989.
 Glider rides, lessons and a non-profit club are located at the airport.

 A record for glider flight distance from Hollister was set on June 21, 2008, by Eric Rupp with a flight to Calexico on the Mexican border, 444 miles away.

 History

 Navy Air Auxiliary Station (N.A.A.S.)
 Hollister looking west from 4500', September 1942.
 Bolsa Road is at the top of photo.

 Hollister Municipal Airport began as a private grass airstrip in 1912 owned by early aviators Frank Bryant and Roy Francis.
-The air strip was purchased by local crop duster Everett Turner in the mid 1920s and became known as Turner Field until purchased by the Navy in 1941 and renamed to Navy Air Auxiliary Station (N.A.A.S.)
+The air strip was purchased by local crop duster Everett Turner in the mid-1920s and became known as Turner Field until purchased by the Navy in 1941 and renamed to Navy Air Auxiliary Station (N.A.A.S.)
 Hollister.

-NAAS Hollister remained in operation until June of 1946, and was turned over to the city in December of 1947.
+NAAS Hollister remained in operation until June 1946, and was turned over to the city in December 1947.